 We can help you make sense of, and give context to, stakeholder issues by adding depth and details that can only be elicited by in-depth interviews with key informants, landscape studies, environmental observation, expert panels, and focus groups.

-As your “human instrument” of data collection, our experts can conduct inquiry in a way that limits disruption of the natural context of the phenomena of interest and eliminates bias and subjectivity, and even help eliminate ethical challenges surrounding qualitative health research such as power relationships between researcher and participant, while also keeping protection of human subjects when using ane emergent qualitative research design in mind.
+As your “human instrument” of data collection, our experts can conduct inquiry in a way that limits disruption of the natural context of the phenomena of interest and reduces bias and subjectivity, and even help eliminate ethical challenges surrounding qualitative health research such as power relationships between researcher and participant, while also keeping protection of human subjects when using ane emergent qualitative research design in mind.

 Qualitative research is interpretive; we can ensure reliability, validity, and best practices within qualitative analysis and translate your data into a report-rich narrative.